azulverdosa/tailwind_assessment/README.md

 # Tailwind Assessment

-> An assessment for Tailwind Scientific that plots a few airports in Canada and planes that are flying to and from those airports.
+> An assessment for Tailwind Scientific that plots a few airports in Canada and planes that are currently flying to and from those airports.

 ## Table of Contents